ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

 <img src="./assets/form.png"/>

-Now that you have the starter code for this assignment, it's time to do some Googling and validate each user input.
-We advise you to keep the documentation open while working on this activity[Express-validator](https://express-validator.github.io/docs/).
+Now that you have the starter code for this assignment, it's time to do some Googling and validate each user input in the registration form.
+We advise you to keep the [express-validator documentation](https://express-validator.github.io/docs/) open while working on this activity.

 ### Requirements
+1. Create a POST request to the endpoint `/users` to handle user registration requests.
+2. Connect the registration form to send the POST request with form data when submitted.
-1. Validate all user inputs
+3. Validate all user inputs within the POST request.
-2. Show alerts in case of incorrect inputs
+4. Show alerts on the registration form in case of invalid inputs.
-3. Save emails of successful registers
+3. Save emails of successful registrations.

-HINT: Using the `check()` function that `express-validator` provide for us you will need to create the following validations, in case the user does not pass validations you will have to pass a variable to your EJS template and render specific alerts for the user (We already know how to do that form the Meme website activity).
+HINT: You can create all user input validations using the `check()` function provided by `express-validator`.
+In case the user request does not pass one or more validations, you will have to pass a variable to your EJS template and render specific alerts for the user.
+(We already know how to do that from the Meme Website activity).

 #### Part 1: Validating the username
-The username should passe the following requirements:
+The username should pass the following validation rules:
 1. Must be at least 4 characters long
 2. Should not include spaces
 3. Should not be empty

-If a user fails any of these validations you will have to output specific alerts to inform the user your alerts should be as follow:
+If a user request fails any of these validations, you will have to output specific alerts to inform the user.
+Your alert messages should be as follows:
-1. 'Username must be atleast 4 characters long'
+1. 'Username must be at least 4 characters long'
 2. 'Username should not include spaces'
 3. 'Username should not be empty'

-NOTE: make sure to make use of the [Bootstrap alert component](https://getbootstrap.com/docs/4.0/components/alerts/)
+NOTE: Make sure to use the [Bootstrap alert component](https://getbootstrap.com/docs/4.0/components/alerts/) to display validation alerts on the registration form.

 #### Part 2: Validating the email
-The email should passe the following requirements:
+The email should pass the following requirements:
-1. Should be unique: here you will use custom validation to check the usedEmails array
+1. Should be unique (Here you will write a custom validation to check the `usedEmails` array)
-2. Should be in email format
+2. Should be in valid email format
 3. Should not be empty

-If a user fails any of these validations you will have to output specific alerts to inform the user your alerts should be as follow:
+If a user request fails any of these validations, you will have to output specific alerts to inform the user.
+Your alert messages should be as follows:
 1. 'Email already exists'
 2. 'Invalid email'
 3. 'Email should not be empty'

 #### Part 3: Validating the password
-The password should passe the following requirements:
+The password should pass the following requirements:
+1. Must have at least 5 characters
-1. Must be 5+ characters containing a number, uppercase, and lowercase
+2. Must contain at least 1 number, 1 uppercase and 1 lowercase
+3. Should match with the confirm password input (Here you will use custom validation to compare the 2 password inputs)
+4. Should not be empty

-2. Should match the confirmed password input: here you will use custom validation to compare the 2 passwords If a user fails any of these validations you will have to output specific alerts to inform the user your alerts should be as follow:
+If a user request fails any of these validations, you will have to output specific alerts to inform the user.
+Your alert messages should be as follows:
+1. 'Password must be at least 5 characters long'
-1. 'The password must be 5+ chars long and contain a number, uppercase and lowercase'
+2. 'Password must contain a number, uppercase and lowercase'
-2. 'Passwords are not matching'
+3. 'Passwords are not matching'
+4. 'Password should not be empty'

 #### Part 4: Sucessful validation!
-Phew, the user has finally passed all our validation now its time for us to add the registered email:
+Phew, once the user request has finally passed all our validation, it's time for us to save the registered email.
+1. Using the request body, push the new email to our `usedEmails` array
-- Show a success alert to the user saying "Congratulations, your account has been successfully created"
+2. Show a success alert to the user saying "Congratulations, your account has been successfully created"
-- Using the request body, push a new Meme to our `memes` array.
-- As a response, redirect the user to our home page `/`.
-- You should be able to see the new meme on the home page.

 ### Submission
 Run `npm test` to test your code.
 If it shows all tests have passed then you're good to go.